offalynne/Input/docs/6.0/Functions-(Color).md

 &nbsp;

-Gamepad color can be set for PlayStation console platforms, as well as on Windows or Linux [with Steamworks extension](Steamworks.md) adding Xbox Elite Series 2 and Steam Controller support.
+Gamepad color can be set for PlayStation console platforms, as well as on Windows or Linux with [Steamworks](Steamworks.md) additionall supporting Xbox Elite Series 2 and Steam Controller.

 &nbsp;